tay10r/neuron-segmentation/data-science-and-machine-learning/Iris flowers classification/README.md

 ## 🧠 Overview

-This Project shows how to do machine learning classification using a Iris Flower dataset. <br>
-The goal is to create a model that classifies the categorical variable (setosa, virginica or versicolor)
+This Project shows how to do machine learning classification using a Iris Flower dataset.
+The goal is to create a model that classifies the categorical variable (setosa, virginica or versicolor).

 ---